sanity-io/next-sanity/packages/next-sanity/README.md

 }
 ```

-Be aware that you can get errors if you use the `cache` and the `revalidate` configurations for Next.js cache at the same time.
-Go to [the Next.js docs][next-revalidate-docs] to learn more.
+Be aware that you can get errors if you use `cache` and `revalidate` configurations for Next.js together.
+See the [Next.js documentation on revalidation][next-revalidate-docs].

 ### Time-based revalidation